dsb2019/dsb2017.github.io/index.md

 | 16:45 | Ehsan Haghshenas | T.B.A. |
 | 17:30 | | Open Discussion |

+*Each talk of 25 minutes is followed by up to twenty minutes of questions/discussion*

 **19:00:** Dinner at restaurant [Tomaz](http://tomaz.nl/)

 #### Wednesday, Feb 22 2017